intermine/im-docs/docs/embedding/report-widgets.rst

 To have InterMine act as a service we will need to:

 #.
 Write XML config
 #.
-Copy over the prepackaged widget into InterMine
+Copy over the prepackaged widget (created & tested above) into our InterMine

-The following steps will assume that we want to embed the example ``publications-displayer`` Report Widget that is provided in the GitHub.
+The following steps will assume that we want to embed the example ``publications-displayer`` Report Widget that is provided in the GitHub repo.

 Write XML config
 ~~~~~~~~~~~~~~~~

-Just like with :doc:`list-widgets`, we will configure the widget in ``webconfig-model.xml``.
+Just like with :doc:`list-widgets/index`, we will configure the widget in ``webconfig-model.xml``.
 Add to or create a section ``<reportwidgets>`` inside the ``<webconfig>`` tags.
 Then add something like the following:

 .. code-block:: xml